MarsLyceum/nexus-api/README.md

 to pay for having the cluster running so let's just run `terraform destroy` anytime we aren't actively testing stuff.

 ## Docker Config

 The Ansible `deploy_app.yml` script requires that Docker is authenticated with GCloud with `gcloud auth configure-docker`.

+## Cloud SQL Proxy

+To connect to the Cloud SQL Database from your local machine you can use the Cloud SQL Proxy simply download it from https://github.com/GoogleCloudPlatform/cloud-sql-proxy and run it.
+First you need to authenticate with `gcloud auth application-default login` then you need to run it with `.\cloud-sql-proxy.exe hephaestus-418809:us-west1:hephaestus-postgres`